PANCE Blueprint EENT (6%)

 • Acute dacryoadenitis is most commonly due to viral or bacterial infection.
 Common causes include mumps, Epstein-Barr virus, staphylococcus, and gonococcus.

 "On the boards you may be able to differentiate between the two based on the location: dacryocystitis will be medial.
-Remember, medial = Center = dacroCystitis. vs. dacryoAdenitis, which is up, up, and Away.
-Also, it's important to note that dacryocystitis affects the duct, and dacryoadenitis affects the gland."
+Remember, medial = Center = dacroCystitis. vs. dacryoAdenitis, which is up, up, and Away."

-Dacryocystitis is an infectious obstruction of the nasolacrimal duct (inferomedial region)
+Dacryocystitis is an infection or inflammation of the lacrimal sac, typically caused by obstruction of the nasolacrimal duct (inferomedial region)

 • Dacryocystitis will be medial (remember "c" for central)